-In today’s marketing landscape, campaigns being implemented are only as good as the data we utilize to justify them.
-Marketers are privy to an exhaustive amount of data – some that is worthwhile and some that is window dressing used to sell a story, rather than affect the bottom line.
+In today’s marketing landscape, campaigns are only as good as the data used to justify them.
+Marketers are privy to an exhaustive amount of data – some that is worthwhile and some that is used to sell a story, rather than affect the bottom line.

 Measuring The Bottom Line

-To prove value at the core, it is imperative to know what revenues are being driven as a result of your campaigns.
-While other metrics may show correlation or even causation to revenue streams, we must first start with the bottom line.
+To prove value at the core, it is imperative to know what revenues are being driven as a result of campaigns.
+While some metrics may show correlation or causation to revenue, we must start with the bottom line.
 Creating a measurement framework that can point to short and long-term revenue generation allows brands to immediately see the effect of their marketing efforts.
-Short-term revenues can be gathered via on-site sales, click-thru to purchase, coupon/offer redemptions, and much more.
-Long-term revenues can be tracked through longitudinal studies or projections.
-Without both, there is a shortsighted view.
-After all, driving business results is the primary reason for getting marketing budgets in the first place.
-That is not to say that all ROIs must be positive, but seeing how impactful marketing dollars are to the business is paramount.

-Key takeaway: While brands have varying goals, the most important metric you can track is how an initiative impacts a bottom line.
+Key takeaway: While brands have varying goals, the most important metric is how an initiative impacts a bottom line.

 Mixing Quants & Quals